You need a digital photo to apply for a passport online.

 You’ll need someone to help you take a photo during your application.

 The quality of your digital photo

 - unaltered by computer software

-Photos of children
+Photos of babies and children

 Children must be on their own in the picture.
 Babies must not be holding toys or using dummies.